merofinance/webapp/.github/CONTRIBUTING.md

 # Contribution Guide

-Hi and welcome to the Backd Website contribution guide!
+Hi and welcome to the Mero Website contribution guide!
 Thanks for considering to contribute! :tada:

 ## Found a Bug